Leukemias, lymphomas, and other hematologic cancers:

 Concomitant live virus vaccines: not recommended for ≥6 weeks prior to lymphodepleting chemotherapy, during Breyanzi treatment, and until immune recovery.
 May cause false (+) results in certain HIV nucleic acid tests.

-Fatigue, CRS, musculoskeletal pain, nausea, headache, encephalopathy, infections (pathogen unspecified), decreased appetite, diarrhea, hypotension, tachycardia, dizziness, cough, constipation, abdominal pain, vomiting, edema; hypersensitivity reactions, HBV reactivation, hypogammaglobulinemia, neurologic toxicities, prolonged cytopenias, secondary malignancies (monitor).
+Fatigue, fever, CRS, musculoskeletal pain, nausea, headache, encephalopathy, infections (pathogen unspecified), decreased appetite, diarrhea, hypotension, tachycardia, dizziness, cough, constipation, abdominal pain, vomiting, edema; hypersensitivity reactions, HBV reactivation, hypogammaglobulinemia, neurologic toxicities, prolonged cytopenias, secondary malignancies (monitor).

 Available only through a restricted REMS Program.
 For more information visit www.BreyanziREMS.com or call (888) 423-5436.

 Single-dose vials (5mL)—1, 2×4